UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/filtering_sequence.md

 | `sort -nr` | sort the sequences and reverse the order |
 | `head -n10` | Print the top 10 |

-Our barcodes are actually in a file called barcodes
+Our real barcodes are actually in a file called barcodes_R1.txt.
+Unfortunately, sabre only runs with uncompressed data, so to run this program we'll need to ungzip our fastq files.

 ```
-cd rawData/Multiplexed/
 gunzip Run1_R1.fastq.gz
 gunzip Run1_R2.fastq.gz
 sabre pe -m 1 -f Run1_R1.fastq -r Run1_R2.fastq -b barcodes_R1.txt \